schibsted/account-sdk-ios/CONTRIBUTING.md

 **Core Developer**:

 We use blackbox for secrets.
-The Example and DemoApp use configuration files that are only available to active developers of the SDK.
+The Example app uses configuration files that are only available to active developers of the SDK.
 To use the example app out of the box, you will need to ask for permission to be added to the blackbox admins.
     1. Go [here](https://github.com/StackExchange/blackbox) and follow installation instructions.
     1. [Add yourself](https://github.com/StackExchange/blackbox#how-to-indoctrinate-a-new-user-into-the-system) and push a PR.
     1. Wait till an admin re-encrypts files with your credentials and merges your PR.